 Dr. Bizzell is a Smithfield native, and is a musculoskeletal radiologist working at Johnston Medical Center in Clayton and Smithfield.
 He did his undergraduate studies at Wake Forest University, graduating with a chemistry degree with honors.
 He then received his medical education at East Carolina University Brody School of Medicine.
 Dr. Bizzell did his residency in Diagnostic Radiology and fellowship in Musculoskeletal Radiology at Johns Hopkins University.
 He lives in Clayton with his wife, Jackie, and their three children.

-Lucy Coats is Director of Anesthesia at Johnston Health in Smithfield and Clayton, and a long time member of the Johnston Health Foundation serving as Treasurer for six years and elected as Chair in 2011.
+Lucy Coats was formerly Director of Anesthesia at Johnston Health in Smithfield and Clayton, and is a long time member of the Johnston Health Foundation serving as Treasurer for six years and elected as Chair in 2011.
 A native of Nelson, Virginia, Ms. Coats has lived in the Smithfield area since 1973.
 Ms. Coats earned her degrees in nursing and anesthesiology from Watts Hospital School of Nursing and Watts School of Anesthesia affiliated with Duke University Health System.

 Chuck Elliott began his career as a hospital executive after obtaining his Master’s in Health Administration from Georgia State University in 1976.
 At that time, he entered the U. S. Army’s Medical Service Corps.
 While on active duty he worked in two military facilities and also obtained a Master’s in Business Administration with a major in Finance.
 After leaving active duty in 1980, he worked as a CEO and senior executive in several rural and large community hospitals.
 During his early career, he remained in the army reserve retiring with the rank of Lieutenant Colonel.
 Mr. Elliott also served as a Group Vice President for Quorum Health Resources, a hospital management company.
 Prior to joining Johnston Health as President and Chief Executive Officer, he was the CEO of Rowan Regional Medical Center in Salisbury.
 Mr. Elliott is a Fellow of the American College of Healthcare Executives.